molmod/psiflow/docs/execution.md

 and with sufficient memory, whereas model training and evaluation require one or more powerful GPUs.
-Because a single computer can never provide the computing power that is required to execute such workflows, psiflow is intrinsically built to support distributed and asynchronous execution across a large variety of resources (including most HPC and cloud infrastructure).
+Because a single computer can never provide the computing power that is required to execute such workflows, psiflow is intrinsically built to support **distributed and asynchronous execution** across a large variety of resources (including most HPC and cloud infrastructure).
-This means that while the entire online learning workflow is defined in a single Python script, its execution is automatically performed on tens, hundreds, or even thousands of nodes.
+This means that while the entire online learning workflow is defined in a single Python script, its execution is automatically offloaded to tens, hundreds, or even thousands of nodes.
 Configuration of the execution resources is done using a single Python script; `config.py`.
 It specifies the following parameters (among others)